nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for a task before a specific date.
+1. Hotel Staff requests to search for a task before a specific date.
-2. User inputs the specific date.
+2. Hotel Staff inputs the specific date.
-3. System searches for tasks before the specific date.
+3. Covigent searches for tasks before the specific date.
-4. System displays the tasks before the specific date and success message.
+4. Covigent displays the tasks before the specific date and success message.

 Use case ends.

 **Extensions**
-* 1a.
-Covigent realizes that no optional fields are input.
+* 2a.
+Covigent realizes that the format of the date is incorrect.
-   * 1a1.
+    * 2a1.
 Covigent displays an error message.
 Use case ends.

-* 1b.
-Covigent realizes that the specified room does not exist.
-    * 1b1.
-Covigent displays an error message.

-Use case ends.

-* 1c.
-Covigent realizes that the specified task does not exist.
-    * 1c1.
-Covigent displays an error message.

-Use case ends.

-* 1d.
-Covigent realizes that the new information for the task is the same as the original.
+* 3a.
+Covigent realizes that there is no task matching the criteria.
-   * 1d1.
+    * 3a1.
 Covigent displays an error message.

 Use case ends.

 ### A4.
 Non-Functional Requirements